YousefMohamed6/YousefMohamed6/README.md

 #### I am Junior Flutter Developer
 ![I am Junior Flutter Developer](https://raw.githubusercontent.com/sagar-viradiya/sagar-viradiya/master/resources/banner.png)

 i there 👋.
 I’m Yousef Mohamed, a skilled and results-driven Flutter Developer with a strong background in Android app development and a passion for crafting high-quality apps and libraries.
 With a keen eye for quality and a deep understanding of the Android ecosystem, I build solutions that are not only functional but also delightful.
 Besides my 9to5, I love to give back to the community by blogging, speaking, and open-sourcing my ideas.
-My love for community led me to Google Developer Expert for Android.
 If I’m not crafting app/library then probably wondering about the universe’s existence.

 Skills: Dart / Flutter /